 Yingyu Alicia Chen is an independent journalist specializing in forced migration, conflict and human rights.
 She previously worked as a news researcher at The Washington Post, covering China, Taiwan and Hong Kong.

-Her works appear in The Washington Post, Al Jazeera English, Equal Times, Southeast Asia Globe, The Reporter (Taiwanese investigative media organization), the Initium Media (Hong Kong-based media outlet), and others.
+Her works appear in The Washington Post, Al Jazeera, British Medical Journal, Equal Times, The Reporter (a Taiwan-based investigative media organization), Initium Media (a Chinese-language media outlet) and others.